johnbuckleyba/johnbuckleyba.github.io/_psp/project4.md

     Source: Oculus Rift
 </div>

 In the submitted image the subject is a young woman.
-This adds a new element to the portrait because the viewer immediately starts asking why such a person should be wearing a VR headset.
+This adds a new element to the image because the viewer immediately starts asking why such a person should be wearing a VR headset.
 Virtual reality does have more uses cases than computer gaming: for example it is used by architects as a method of viewing architectural designs.
 The subject in this image happens to be one of these architects.
 This particular use-case is not explicitly or even implicitly suggested by the image; however the combination of the unusual subject and the VR headset does suggest an alternative context for VR, or at least leads the viewer to question why the subject should be wearing such a device.

-The portrait also contains a sense of brightness and optimism, which could be taken as suggesting that current technological developments may have a positive, enabling effect for humanity.
+The image also contains a sense of brightness and optimism, which could be taken as suggesting that current technological developments may have a positive, enabling effect for humanity.

 #### Possible Improvements